 So if you are looking for a reason to give family another try, I encourage you to remember family is not a family without you as the “I am” in it.

 You offer a place for others to see what you uniquely contribute to this most important unit.
 And that’s worth remembering because when you see that your family could change without you or a loved one in it, it brings it all back to this: family matters.

 Co-Founder, Invested Parents

-Family is to teach us how to love unconditionally.
+Family is to teach us how to love unconditionally

 I thought I knew about family when my husband and I joined our lives through marriage.
-I thought I knew about family when I couldn’t hold my new-born daughter because she was loosing too much blood.
+I thought I knew about family when I couldn’t hold my new-born daughter because she was losing too much blood.

 I thought I knew about family when I watched my 7-year-old son in an operating room for the 13th time.
 I REALLY thought I knew about family sitting in the waiting room of the Blood and Cancer clinic of a children’s hospital, with my ASD nonverbal 2-year-old son.